hpcleuven/VscDocumentation/source/cloud/pilot/opentofu.md

 **OpenTofu**
-The client is available for different Operating Systems like Windows, Linux or macOS (<https://opentofu.org/docs/intro/install/>) but it is also available from UGent login node _login.hpc.ugent.be_.
+The client is available for different Operating Systems like Windows, Linux or macOS (<https://opentofu.org/docs/intro/install/>) but it is also available from the HPC-UGent Tier-2 login nodes at `login.hpc.ugent.be`.

 ## Create credentials for OpenTofu

 Tofu requires a username and a login token to authenticate to the Opennebula API.
 Obtaining a login token is explained in: [application credentials](access.md#login-token).
-After obtaining the token, place it in `~/.one/one_auth` on your VSC login node (login.hpc.ugent.be) or on your local machine if you have installed OpenTofu and the One CLI.
+After obtaining the token, place it in `~/.one/one_auth` on the HPC-UGent Tier-2 login node (`login.hpc.ugent.be`) or on your local machine if you have installed OpenTofu and the One CLI.
 The file should be in this format (replace `vscxxx` with your username and `token` with your login token):
 ```
 vscxxx:token
 ```
 :::{tip}
-You can easily access and edit the files on the login node by going to the [HPC UGent dashboard](https://login.hpc.ugent.be/pun/sys/dashboard/files/).
+You can easily access and edit the files on the login node by going to the [HPC-UGent Tier-2 web portal](https://login.hpc.ugent.be/pun/sys/dashboard/files/).
 **Enable "Show Dotfiles"** to see the `.one` directory.
 If it is not there, you may have to create it.

-You can also access the commandline of the login node there (under `Clusters` dropdown).
+You can also access the a shell session on one of the login nodes in the HPC-UGent Tier-2 web portal (under `Clusters` dropdown).
 :::
 ## Using the OpenTofu module

-You can connect to UGent login node `login.hpc.ugent.be` to use OpenTofu.
+You can connect via SSH to a HPC-UGent login node `login.hpc.ugent.be` to use OpenTofu.
 Login to the login node with your VSC account first:

 ```shell